masak/alma/documentation/README.md

+This documentation has four parts:

+* The [language guide](#language-guide) describes how to author 007 programs.

+> #### 🔮 Future documentation:
+>
+> * The *macrology section* talks about how to extend and expand the language
+>   itself: its syntax, Q hierarchy, and semantics.
+>
+> * The *API reference* section documents each built-in types, functions and
+>   operators in detail.
+>
+> * Finally, there's a short section about how to contribute to 007.

-This document is still being written.
-Paragraphs marked 🔮 represent future features of 007 that are planned but not yet implemented.
+*This document is still being written.
+Paragraphs marked 🔮 represent future features of 007 that are planned but not yet implemented.*

 # Language guide